jeyip/en-vivo/README.md

 3. Then run `npm dev` which should start both the server and the React client.

+4. Visit http://localhost:3000/ in any web browser.

+5. Sign in with any username.

+6. Explore!

 ## Technical Notes

 - The node server is running with [nodemon](https://nodemon.io/) on port 5000, which will automatically restart for you when you modify and save a file.